basilfx/EFM2RIOT/README.md

 * This port uses a slightly modified version of emlib.
 When this library is updated, these changes have to be applied again.
 This generator automates that process.
 * All supported MCUs are extracted from emlib.
 Using templates, new MCUs that are supported by emlib will also be supported by this port.

-### Why is this not part of RIOT-OS?
+### Why is this not (yet) part of RIOT-OS?
 The generator is something completely different and has no intention to be part of the RIOT-OS project.

 The generated files (the ones in the `dist/` folder) *could* be part of RIOT-OS.
 However, the developers have a strong preference for a port that is not dependent on any vendor libraries.
 While I respect this choice, I have the following arguments for using emlib:

+* emlib contains powerful assertions to help development.
 * (New) families are supported, as long as the emlib API stays the same.
-* The library developers have good understanding of the hardware.
 * Chip errata (where possible) ensures consistency across revisions of the same chip.
+This is applied during chip setup.
 * When developing board-specific applications, chances are you will use emlib for accessing peripherals.
-* emlib contains powerful assertions to help development.
-* It cuts the number of errors and development time.
+* It reduces the number of errors and cuts the development time.
+* The library developers have good understanding of the hardware.

 There are doubts on the performance and memory overhead of emlib.
 I have concluded the following, based on a benchmarking script (included):

 * Code size does increase when using emlib.
-The overhead is in the range of 3 to 5 kb of flash, depending on the target and used peripherals.
+The overhead is in the range of 3 to 5 kb of flash, depending on the target and peripherals used.
 * A large part of the overhead is contained within the clock management unit.
-This is an integral part and constant part.
+This is an integral part for proper clock setup and low-power support.
+It is used by all peripherals and has a constant code size.
 * Most get/set/read/write/enable/clear methods are implemented as macro's or inline methods.
-They are equally efficient as their direct register variant.
+They are equally efficient as their direct register alternative.

+Some benchmarks are available at http://basilfx.github.io/EFM2Riot.

 ## License
 See the `LICENSE` file.